Spring 2016

 “I never invested so much time and effort in a route,” Hemetzberger said, “and fortunately in the end of a perfect year I climbed my hardest route so far.”
 He claimed the route’s coveted first ascent on December 25 and suggested 9a+ (5.15a) for the grade.

 Outro, the name Hemetzberger gave the route, is his first venture into 5.15 territory.
-He only suggested the grade, since he has never climbed a 5.15a before. “..it’s very hard to compare all the routes that I did in the past but Outro is for sure my hardest,” he said. “
+He only suggested the grade, since he has never climbed a 5.15a before. “..it’s very hard to compare all the routes that I did in the past but Outro is for sure my hardest,” he said. “ I hope other climbers will get in touch with this awesome route.”

 This article is from ``RockandIce`` thanks a ton